 If you’ve got two cars, you can probably live without one of them.
 This is something I’ve done with my partner for years.
 Having only one car saves you a lot of money on car insurance payments and other car repairs and expenses.
 If you have cable TV, consider getting rid of it.
 To be honest, most of the shows on there are rubbish or repeats.
 Depending on your current plan, you can easily save $20–$100 per month.

 Building Your Emergency Fund Beyond $1,000

-Once you’ve saved $1,000, building an emergency fund with three to six months living expenses may seem like an impossible task.
+Once you’ve saved $1,000, building an emergency fund with three to six months of living expenses may seem impossible.

-Don’t let the size of the goal overwhelm you.
-You’ve already added $1,000 to your emergency fund so why can’t you save more?
+Don’t be scared or overwhelmed by the size of the goal.
+You’ve already added $1,000 to your emergency fund, so why can’t you save more?
 Taking small steps will eventually get you there.

 I’m currently working on this goal right now.
-It will take quite a long time to achieve it, but I know I’ll get there.
+It will take some time to realize it, but I know I’ll get there.
 Below are two strategies that are helping me reach my goal.

-Take what you were paying in debt each month and put it in your emergency fund.
+Take what you were paying in debt every month and put it in your emergency fund.
 Once I had saved $1,000 for my emergency fund, I concentrated on paying off my debt.
-Once I paid off my debt, I started taking the money that I’d been using each moth towards debt reduction and putting it in my emergency fund.
-I’ve never noticed the difference as I already had money allocated in my budget to pay off debt.
+Once I paid off my debt, I started taking the money that I’d been using each month towards debt reduction and putting it in my emergency fund.
+I’ve never noticed the difference, as I already had money allocated in my budget to pay off debt.
 Now that my debt no longer exists, I can use the money to achieve my new goal.

-Make savings automatic.
-I’ve put my savings on auto-pilot, meaning that I’m able to automatically transfer a set amount of money from my current checking account to my emergency fund every month, once I’ve been paid my monthly salary.
+I’ve put my savings on auto-pilot, meaning that I’m able to automatically transfer a set amount of money from my current checking account to my emergency fund every month once I’ve been paid my monthly salary.